pyrlkit/pyrlkit/README.md

 ## 🧐 About <a name = "about"></a>

-A python library for reinforcement learning in which all the environments and agents can be customised.
-A high level abstraction meant to reduce the amoutn of code written, while providing robustness and versatility if one wants to tune the scenarios firther
+A Python library for reinforcement learning in which all the environments and agents can be customized.
+It offers a high-level abstraction intended to reduce the amount of code written, while providing robustness and versatility for users who wish to further fine-tune their scenarios.
-We mean to create two versions of this library, one written in python purely and one more lua
+We intend to create two versions of this library: one written purely in Python and another in Lua.

 ## 🏁 Getting Started <a name = "getting_started"></a>